ConnorKillackey/interview-prep/README.md

 C doesnt have a garbage collector, C++ has both, manual memory management.

-In java everything is mutable, with exception to strings String builder in java makes strings mutable
+In java everything is mutable, with exception to strings Strings builder in java makes strings mutable

 react is a composition model